georgi2012/Project_Make-15/README.md

 ## PVE
 Want to practise before going to the Make 15 PVP championship?
 Or maybe just internet issues drive you crazy?
 PVE will let you play offline games against a simple AI algorithm without connecting to the network.
 ![PVE](https://github.com/georgi2012/Project_Make-15/blob/main/readme_img/pve.png)

+## More info
+Project includes a Doxygen generated documentation.
+Code is documented and everything is a separated in different regions for better readability.
+A bulgarian report has been added explaining programmer decisions for the project.
+## How to test
+Download the code and open the VS solution.
+Find the Make15 server project right_click-> View in Browser to start the server.
+Then you can run the Make15_Project->bin exe file for multiple client instances.